RedHat-UX/red-hat-design-system/elements/rh-progress-steps/docs/20-guidelines.md

 ### Character and word counts

   Each step indicator text label should be written clearly and use ideally one word to avoid crowding.
-Recommended maximum character and word counts are listed in the table below:
+The recommended maximum character and word counts count for the elements of progress steps are listed below and include spaces.

   | Element {style="width: 50%" } | Character count | Word count |
   |-------------------------------|-----------------|------------|